 GTT (Infrastructure Division)

 GTT’s Infrastructure Division owns 64.0k fiber route miles (103k fiber route kilometers) in Europe and North America.
 In terms of data center connectivity, GTT’s fiber network directly connects to 400+ different facilities in Europe and North America.

 GTT’s Infrastructure Division includes network and data center assets from the company’s prior acquisitions of Interoute, Hibernia, and KPN International.
-Presently, the Infrastructure Division is in the process of being sold to I Squared Capital for $2.15bn.
+Presently, I Squared Capital is in the process of acquiring the the Infrastructure Division for $2.15bn.